 Market Development (bottom left) – Selling existing products in new markets.

-Market Penetration (top left) –Selling existing product in existing markets.
+Market Penetration (top left) –Selling existing products in existing markets.

 Product Development (top right) –Selling new products in existing markets.